squoilin/EnergyScope_open/MODEL_STATUS.md

         conda activate dispaset
         python scripts/test_build_core_model.py
         ```
+    *   **Full Dataset Inefficiency Test**: A script to demonstrate the performance limitations of the non-vectorized model by running it with the complete AMPL dataset. **Note**: This script is expected to be extremely slow and may need to be manually terminated.
+        ```bash
+        conda activate dispaset
+        python scripts/test_linopy_full_model.py
+        ```
 *   **Status**: **Ready**.
-Both the toy and core model versions run successfully and solve to optimality.
-The implementation is functional, though likely slow for large-scale problems.
+Both the toy and core model versions run successfully and solve to optimality with their respective *test* datasets.
+The implementation is functional, though proven to be inefficient for large-scale problems.
 *   **Remaining Work**: While functional, this version is not optimized for performance.
 The primary remaining work is to complete the vectorized implementation.

 ### 2.3.
 Linopy Model (Vectorized with xarray)